-Tenants expect the unit they live in to stay well maintained.
+Tenants expect the unit they live in to stay well maintained and fully functioning.
 If a tenant decides to renew their lease, it is usually based on how well the owner responds to their maintenance calls.
 When a tenant calls in a repair, they expect it to be taken care of as quickly as possible.

 We as your property manager do not have control over who does the work.
-The home warranty people decide that.
+The home warranty company will decide that.
 They frequently opt for new contractors or the cheapest one.
 You can easily see how the quality of work will suffer.
-Tenant satisfaction will be low.
+Tenant satisfaction will below.
 Overall frustration will be high.

 Home warranty policies are one of the biggest landlord rip-offs that we have ever seen.
 We hate losing control of who is doing the work on your investment and how long it takes to get the work done.
-We hate having to spend your money paying out rent credits because the home warranty people can’t get their act together.
+We hate having to spend your money paying out rent credits because the home warranty company can’t get their act together.

 Our goal is to create 100% owner and tenant satisfaction by using our preventative maintenance schedule, our 24-hour maintenance call center, and our tried and true maintenance team.
 All of this is already part of your property management contract, so why pay for anything else?